SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 Development and CI/CD Pipeline

+Recommended: Evaluation Edition.
 Full Enterprise features, no cost, 180-day limit.
-Perfect for validating requirements before committing.
+The right choice for validating requirements before committing to a purchase.

-- Currently on Enterprise due to core or memory limits
+Currently on Enterprise due to core or memory limits, not using Always On or advanced analytics, upgrading from SQL Server 2022.

 Variable or Short-Term Workload